droyad/Fody-Wiki/InSolutionWeaving.md

 ## How to weave inside a solution

 Fody will look for a binary named `Weavers.dll` inside the directory `Weavers\bin`.
 This directory must be in the solution root.
-If there are multiple matches found (e.g. `Wevaers\bin\Debug\Weavers.dll` and `Weavers\bin\Release\Weavers.dll`) then it will use the most recently-modified version, irrespective of your active build configuration.
+If there are multiple matches found (e.g. `Weavers\bin\Debug\Weavers.dll` and `Weavers\bin\Release\Weavers.dll`) then it will use the most recently-modified version, irrespective of your active build configuration.

 The [Integration](https://github.com/Fody/Fody/tree/master/Integration) directory provides examples of this - refer to `WithOnlyInSolutionWeaver` and `WithNugetAndInSolutionWeavers`.